Skip to main content

 Query Mode

-Use this mode when complex data processing is needed by writing SQL queries directly.
-It uses ClickHouse SQL syntax.
+Use this mode when complex data processing is required by writing SQL queries directly.
+It uses the analytics database SQL syntax.

 Basic Usage